roychon/roychon/README.md

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and I strive to create solutions to everyday problems.
 I am seeking roles in machine learning and full-stack development.

 - Incoming SWE Intern @ Vivid Seats on B2C Web Team
 - Building Wagr.ai, a startup that leverages AI to pick out best sports betting picks and identify areas of arbitrage.
-I'm currently building the UI interface and training/fine-tuning Cohere models
+I'm currently training/fine-tuning Cohere models and building the frontend MVP
 - Previously interned @ WSIB as a software developer on innovation team

 ## 🧑‍💻 Some of my projects include: